daleal/station/README.md

 docker-compose up
 ```

+Your app can now be found in `localhost:3000`.
 From now on, every command regarding the app that should be run as `[COMMAND]` will now be run as `docker-compose run web [COMMAND]`.
 This includes database migrations (`docker-compose run web rails db:migrate`).

+### Caveats (or, may I say, Docker and Windows)

+If you are using `Docker` on _Linux_ or `Docker` on _MacOS_, chances are your usage process has been almost flawless, and the instructions given in the tutorial worked at the first try.
+However, if you are using `Docker Toolbox` on Windows or `Docker for Windows` on Windows, things are different.
+Mainly, two things change:

+* Due to the technology being run inside a _Virtual Machine_, instead of finding your app in `localhost:3000`, your app will be defaulted to `192.168.99.100:3000` and will **not** be found in `localhost:3000`.
+* Due to the database volume being mounted to a _named volume_ created by the _Virtual Machine_, every Docker update **will** wipe your database clean.
+When using for development purposes, some simple seeds are enough to make this a _no-problem_.
+Keep an eye if that is your production environment, though, as data **will** be lost if you are not careful.

 ### Docker Image